 \section{Introduction}

-The presence of outliers in high-dimensional settings, such as genetics, medical imaging and chemometrics, is a common problem in modern statistics and has been the focus of much recent research \citep{hubert2005robpca, filzmoser2008outlier, hadi2009detection, shieh2009detecting, fritsch2012detecting, Ro07062015}.
-One source of especially high-dimensional data that could benefit from improved outlier detection methods is functional magnetic resonance imaging (fMRI).
-A single fMRI scan usually contains 100,000-200,000 volumetric elements or “voxels” within the brain, which are sampled at hundreds of time points.
-Here, we consider voxels to be variables and time points to be observations, in which case the outlier problem is to identify time points that contain high levels of systematic non-neuronal variation or “artifacts”.
-A second type of outlier problem---but one that is not the focus of this paper---is to identify outlying fMRI scans in a group analysis.
+Outliers in high-dimensional (HD) settings, such as genetics, medical imaging and chemometrics, are a common problem in modern statistics and have been the focus of much recent research \citep{hubert2005robpca, filzmoser2008outlier, hadi2009detection, shieh2009detecting, fritsch2012detecting, Ro07062015}.
+One such source of HD data is functional magnetic resonance imaging (fMRI).
+An fMRI run usually contains 100,000-200,000 volumetric elements or “voxels” within the brain, which are sampled at hundreds of time points.
+Here, we consider voxels to be variables and time points to be observations, in which case the outlier problem is to identify time points that contain high levels of noise or artifacts.

-The acquired fMRI data contains multiple sources of noise related to both the hardware and the participants themselves \citep{lindquist2008statistical}.
-These include gradient and magnetic field instability, head movement, and physiological effects, such as heartbeat and respiration.
-These sources of noise appear in the data as high-frequency “spikes”, image artifacts and distortions, as well as low-frequency (slow) drift.
-All fMRI data contain some artifacts, and it is critical to perform adequate quality control on the data prior to statistical analysis.
+Multiple noise sources related to the hardware and the participant \citep{lindquist2008statistical} can corrupt fMRI data, including magnetic field instabilities, head movement, and physiological effects, such as heartbeat and respiration.
+Noise sources appear as high-frequency “spikes”, image artifacts distortions, and signal drift. fMRI data also undergo a series of complex preprocessing steps before being analyzed; errors during any one of these steps could introduce additional artifacts.
+Thus, performing adequate quality control prior to statistical analysis is critical.